Finland in World War II: Second Offensive February 1940

 The last phase began in February 1940, with a major artillery barrage that began on the 2nd and lasted until the 11th, accompanied by reconnaissance raids at key objectives.
 The Soviets, using new equipment and materials, also began using the tactic of rotating troops from the reserve to the front, thus keeping constant pressure on the Finnish defenders.
 Relative to Finnish resources, the Red Army seemed to have inexhaustible amounts of ammunition and supplies, as attacks were always preceded by barrages, followed by aerial assaults and then random troop movements against the lines.
 Finnish military and government leaders came to feel that their only hope of preserving their nation lay in negotiating a peace treaty with Moscow.

 The tenacity of the Finnish people, both military and civilian, in the face of a superior opponent gained the country much sympathy throughout the world; however, material support from other countries was very limited, as none of Finland's neighbors were willing to commit their militaries to a war against the USSR.

 The need for a diplomatic solution became even more apparent after Soviet forces broke through the Finnish defensive line on the Karelian Isthmus and moved on towards Viipuri.

 A peace proposal authored by Molotov was sent to Helsinki in mid-February.
-It placed heavy demands on Finland, claiming more land for the USSR and imposing significant diplomatic and military sanctions.
-By 28 February, Molotov had made his offer into an ultimatum with a 48-hour time limit, which pushed the Finnish leadership to act quickly.
+It placed heavy demands on Finland, including claims to more land for the USSR and the imposition of significant diplomatic and military sanctions.
+By 28 February, Molotov had turned his offer into an ultimatum with a 48-hour deadline, which pushed the Finnish leadership to act quickly.
 On 12 March 1940, the Moscow Peace Treaty was signed, with hostilities ending the following day.
 By the terms of the treaty, Finland ceded 9% of its territory to the USSR.
 This was more territory than the Soviets had originally demanded.